bgoonz/docs-collection/github/developers/github-marketplace/github-marketplace-overview/index.md

 ---
 title: GitHub Marketplace Overview
-intro: 'Learn how you can share your app or action with the {% data variables.product.company_short %} community on {% data variables.product.prodname_marketplace %}.'
+intro: "Learn how you can share your app or action with the {% data variables.product.company_short %} community on {% data variables.product.prodname_marketplace %}."
 versions:
-  fpt: '*'
+  fpt: "*"
 children:
   - /about-github-marketplace
   - /about-marketplace-badges